joshbegley/nyt-latest/README.md

 https://nytimes.com/video/us/politics/100000009125478/israel-hamas-missing-americans.html?searchResultPosition=6

 **Russia Is Denied a Seat on the U.N.
 Human Rights Council**\
-`Russia lost a vote in the General Assembly to Albania and Bulgaria, failing in its bid to be restored to the council.
-It was suspended following its invasion of Ukraine last year, in a diplomatic blow to Moscow.`\
+`Russia lost a vote in the General Assembly to Albania and Bulgaria, failing in its bid to be restored to the council after its suspension last year.
+But nearly half of the assembly backed Russia, showing that it was not completely isolated.`\
 https://nytimes.com/2023/10/10/world/europe/russia-un-human-rights-council.html?searchResultPosition=7

 **DeSantis Amps Up Attacks on Trump, as G.O.P.
 Primary Enters a New Phase**\